tinycoder2/FrogApp-ReactNative/README.md

 # FrogApp-ReactNative

-This project is based on my learning from the classes conducted by Android-Club-VITC for its FFCS members.
+This project is based on my learning from the classes conducted by Android-Club-VITC for their FFCS members.

 #### Assignment-2 Screenshot :
 - login screen